We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Tiny or Full-Sized?

 Since tiny homes take a lot less power to run, many people live in completely off-the-grid tiny houses, which usually run much cheaper than standard real estate.
+The hurdle is the initial investment.

 Where the Money Is

-However, it only takes a few years to make up the difference in savings.
+However, it only takes a few years to make up the difference in utility bill savings.
 Buying one of these sustainable homes largely depends on having the money available for an upfront investment.
 If that’s the case, making that investment is usually worth it.

 The Cost of Going Net Zero

-Net zero homes are an investment like any other residence.
+Net-zero homes are an investment like any other residence.
 While going net zero can sometimes be a slightly bigger investment than a regular home, it can pay itself off in a few years.
-With benefits to the Earth as well as the savings it can bring to those who choose it, net zero energy sounds like a pretty sweet deal.
+With benefits to the Earth as well as the savings it can bring to those who choose it, net-zero energy sounds like a pretty sweet deal.